patrinoua/my-happy-road/readme.md

 So what do I do today?

 - I sleep: I now know the importance of sleep, I know there are morning birds and night owls AND THAT's ok (thank you dr Walker!
 cc: Matthew Walker on Joe Rogan [link](https://www.youtube.com/watch?v=pwaWilO_Pig), Why we sleep [link](https://www.amazon.de/-/en/Matthew-Walker-PhD/dp/1501144316)) so I make sure I sleep always around the same time (2AM) and wake up (with out an alarm!) around 9:30.
-Luckily (is it luck though?) enough I'm not in a job where "I have to be there by 8".
+Luckily enough I'm not in a job where "I have to be there by 8".
 - I wake up.
 I drink a glass of water.
 I smile.
 - One thing I still have not managed to do is meditate daily.
 I strongly believe in the [benefits of a daily meditation](https://www.google.com/search?q=scientific+benefits+of+meditation&oq=scientific+benefits+o&aqs=chrome.1.0i512l2j69i57j0i512l7.6377j0j7&sourceid=chrome&ie=UTF-8) practice and hope to add this in my daily routine.
 - I exercice: Twice per week I hit the gym and get some good old endorfines!

-Here are some of the resources that have helped me redefine and find happiness along the way:
+Here are some of the resources that have helped me redefine some of the ways in which I look at things and build a happy path along the way:

 ## My Happy road